Minoring

 Introduction to the anthropology of the Middle East and North Africa, with an emphasis on the relationship between global and local forms of social hierarchy and cultural power.
 Topics include tribalism, ethnicity, colonialism, nationalism, gender, religious practices, migration, the politics of identity.

-SPAN 360: Latin America and Spain: Pre-Columbian to Baroque
+SPAN 360: Latin Am/Spain: Pre-Columbian to Baroque

 Introduction to major trends in Latin American and Spanish literature from their beginnings to the baroque period.
 Selected works from Latin America and Spain read in the context of cultural and historical events.